You will be able to automatically manage email signatures for your company after setting up the integration with Google Workspace.

 After all email accounts have been verified, click Deploy to start the signatures roll-out.

-When the deploy has been successful, all the signatures you deployed should have an "Installed" label on them.
+When the deployment has been successful, all the signatures you deployed should have an "Installed" label on them.

 It is recommended to repeat the deployment process after you make certain changes to the Master Signature, especially when the signatures changed their label to "Not Installed".

-If you wish to make the update instantly, you can click the three dots button on the Google Workspace connection and then choose Force Signatures Update.
+If you wish to make an update instantly, you can click the three dots button on the Google Workspace connection, navigate to Settings, and then choose Force Data Update.